Table of Contents

 2. Chip Water

-The chips are then cleaned to watch for damages.
-The procedure also separates bits of the bark, dirt, dust, and so on.
+The chips are then cleaned to watch for damage.
+The procedure also separates bits of bark, dirt, dust, and so on.

 Before the defibration process, the chips are laminated with molten paraffin wax.
 This glues the chips jointly.
 The glued chips are now left to dry by moving through a heated air dryer.
 This brings out the defective fibers.

 The chips are then fed into the defibrillator for limited minutes at a high temperature while they are ground to create a pulp.
 Right through from the defibrillator, there is the entry of pulp in blowing, where it is blended with the resin.

 The wax increases the moisture resistance and the resin is used to lower clumping but eventually is the primary binding agent.
 It is then passed through a dryer where it dries out quickly.

 4. Mat Formation

 The dry fibers are now transferred to the mat-forming system.
 Here they are placed on the belt which is moved into a straight mat with the help of the distribution arms.